Overview of Mississippi CPA CPE Requirements

-If more than 40 CPE credit hours are accumulated in a one-year compliance period, the excess hours up to a maximum of 20 CPE credit hours may be carried over and applied to the CPE requirement for the immediately following one-year compliance period.
-No personal development hours earned in excess of 20 in a compliance year may be carried forward to future years.
+If CPAs obtain more than 40 credits during one period, the excess hours may carry over to the next.
+However, this allowance only applies for the immediately following one-year compliance period, and carried credits cannot exceed 20 CPE.
+Furthermore, no personal development hours in excess of 20 within a compliance year may carry forward to future years.

-The Board may exempt a non-resident licensee from continuing professional education requirements if the licensee’s primary employment is not in Mississippi but is in a state where CPE requirements are substantially equivalent to Mississippi’s requirements as determined by the Board, and the individual is a licensee in that state of primary employment and reports those CPE credit hours as required, with a sworn statement to the Board that the CPE requirements for that jurisdiction have been met.
-Furthermore, the licensee must comply with the Mississippi ethics CPE requirement unless their state of primary employment has an ethics CPE requirement and they comply with that requirement.
+The Board may exempt a non-resident licensee from CPE requirements if their primary employment is not in Mississippi.
+But only if in a state where CPE requirements are substantially equivalent to Mississippi’s requirements, as determined by the Board.
+Furthermore, the individual must be a licensee in the state of primary employment and report CPE credit hours as required.
+This also includes a sworn statement to the Board that the CPE requirements for that jurisdiction have been met.
+Furthermore, the licensee must comply with the Mississippi ethics CPE requirement.
+This requirement applies unless their state of primary employment has an ethics CPE requirement and they comply with that requirement.

-CPAs who offer no services to third parties are automatically exempt from the continuing professional education requirements for license renewal if they are part of the following categories:
+CPAs who offer no services to third parties are automatically exempt from CPE requirements for license renewal.
+But only if they are part of the following categories:

 - Retired individuals

-- Individuals who have willfully and temporarily left the workforce
+- Members who have willfully and temporarily left the workforce

 - Individuals who are formally listed as “inactive”

 It is possible for active CPAs to request waivers for exemption for the following reasons: